Nagaru Tanigawa: Career

 Tanigawa was born in Nishinomiya City, Hyōgo Prefecture.
-He attended Hyōgo Prefectural Nishinomiya Kita High School before attending and graduating from the Kwansei Gakuin University with a degree in law.
+He attended Hyōgo Prefectural Nishinomiya Kita High School before attending and graduating from Kwansei Gakuin University with a degree in law.

 After graduating from university, he worked as a manager at a women's clothing store before making his official debut in March 2003 with the novel Dengeki!!
 Aegis 5 under Dengeki Bunko's Dengeki Moeoh magazine.
 On June 7 of the same year, the eighth Sneaker award-winning novel The Melancholy of Haruhi Suzumiya and Tanigawa's Escape from The School! were released on the same day.
 The Haruhi Suzumiya series has sold 8 million copies in Japan and has been sold in 15 countries around the world, with a total of 16.5 million novel and manga copies sold by May 2011.

 In 2018, he was a member of the selection committee for the 24th Sneaker Awards.

 Personal life

-When he was in high school, Tanigawa attended art club and also showed up at the literature club once a week.
+Tanigawa attended art club and literature club in high school.
 In university, he was a member of the painting club.

-After graduating from college, he worked at a women's clothing store as a manager, but suddenly felt like quitting and becoming a writer.
+After graduating from college, he worked at a women's clothing store as a manager, but quit to pursue a writing career.
 While receiving unemployment insurance, Tanigawa frequented the library to read as much as possible.
 Just as his savings were running out and he felt that he was "doomed", he was contacted by the editorial department of Dengeki Bunko, informing him that his novel The Melancholy of Haruhi Suzumiya had just won the grand prize of the annual Sneaker Awards.

 Tanigawa says that his desire to become a writer was triggered by reading various novels from his childhood, and that he gradually developed a "circuit in his mind that he wanted to write."
-Even after the success of Haruhi Suzumiya, he is not sure whether he is truly a writer or not.
+Even after the success of Haruhi Suzumiya, he is "not sure" whether he is truly a writer.
 In an interview with his editor, Tanigawa was described as a "very quiet and knowledgeable person who uses his 'CPU' and memory to select the knowledge stored in the large hard-disk in his head before outputting in a concise and precise manner."

 He was present during the Great Hanshin earthquake.
 He is a Hanshin Tigers fan.
 He did not know of the existence of dōjin and eroge until the writing of The Melancholy of Haruhi Suzumiya.
 He enjoys playing mahjong and likes motorcycles.
 He uses a thumb-shift keyboard.